vhh-project/vhh_archaivist_headless/vespa-api/README.md

 `504 Timeout`
 Indicates that the vespa index timed out during fetching the indexed document batches or during the batch deletion.
-Could possibly only happen for very large document (pages in the high hundreds or thousands -
+Could possibly only happen for very large document (i.e. pages in the high hundreds or thousands -
 hint: tweak the `timeout` variable in [vespa_util.py](vespa_util.py)) or in some cases when the vespa index (i.e. baseline application) is unreachable.